 What is Rwanda's digital payments landscape?

 Rwanda has 5.73 million mobile money wallets (66% of adults).
 MTN Mobile Money and Airtel Money are the two largest providers.
-The Irembo platform digitizes 223+ government services with Visa, Mastercard, and mobile money payment options.
-Kigali has strong card acceptance at hotels and modern retail.
+The Irembo platform digitizes 223+ government services.
+Kigali has the strongest card acceptance in the country.

 Other Countries